loge5/node-sql-dao/README.md

 ### update

+* will insert referenced objects with undefined primary key
+* will update referenced objects with defined primray key
 * will delete "hasMany" referenced objects (when removed from array)
 * will delete "ManyMany" **relations** (when removed from array)
-* will not delete missing references on "hasOne" or "belongsTo"
+* will not delete missing referenced objects on "hasOne" or "belongsTo"

 ### delete